HankB/MQTT_will/README.md

 Use MQTT last will and testament to monitor host up.

+## Status

+Half Baked.

+* Limited unit tests succeed.
+* Runs from command line (Ship it!)
+* requires that broker accept anonymous connections.
+(Not default for Mosquiqitto 2.0)

+## TODO

+* Decide what to do about topic.
+    * Config function like broker?
+    * host name in topic?
+Or add to status messages.
+* implement some processing tests.
+* Provide a Systemd unit file.
+* Support non-anomyous connection

 ## Motivation

 I have several Raspberry Pis monitoring stuff for Homeassistant as well as a server and test server.
 Sometimes it takes too long for me to notice if one goes down or otherwise becomes unavailable.
 The MQTT last will and testament facility can be used to identify hosts that have stopped communicating (as long as the MQTT broker is still up.